saglam/big-rust-preschool/README.md

     }
 }
 ```
-Rust is really expressive.
+Rust is really expressive!
 I can't imagine transforming the weights array to
 WeightIndex array in C++ standard library.